Deep thermalization under charge-conserving quantum dynamics: Replica calculation of moments of the projected ensemble

 corresponding to a relative error on $p(Q_A)$ of order $\binom{N_A}{Q_A}^{-1/2}$, which we assumed small.

 Thus the state $\ket{\xi}$, Eq.~\eqref{eq:app_xi}, becomes indistinguishable from an unconstrained Haar-random state on the whole Hilbert space in the limit of large $N_A$.
 Since $\rho$-distortion of the Haar ensemble gives the Scrooge ensemble, what we just described is a stochastic mixture of Scrooge ensembles, i.e. a GSE (note also that the factor of $2^{N_A} \bra{\psi}\rho\ket{\psi}$, which modifies the measure in the definition of the Scrooge ensemble, concentrates around 1 exponentially with increasing $N_A$ and so can be neglected in this same limit).
-The GSE is specified by the distribution $\pi_p(Q_B)$ and the density matrices $\{\bar{\rho}_p(Q_B)\}$, Eq.~\eqref{eq:app_rhobar}.
+The GSE is specified by the distribution $p(z)$ and the density matrices $\{\rho_z \}$, Eq.~\eqref{eq:app_rhobar}, which depend only on the equivalence class $[z] = Q_B(z)$.